LRTuladhar/speedy/README.md

 - Add and remove directories to monitor
 - Navigate directory trees in the left sidebar
 - View image thumbnails in the main content area with pagination
+- Filter photos to show only favorites with a single toggle
 - Full-screen image viewer with keyboard navigation
 - Mark photos as favorites with one click
 - Move unwanted photos to trash